ilchen/cryptopals/README.md

 authentication security of GCM is `n - k` bits where k is  &lfloor;log<sub>2</sub>(number-of-blocks-encrypted)&rfloor;.

 Like Challenge 63, this challenge shows how to succeed at an existential forgery attack on GCM.
-This time without your adversary having made any mistakes in using GCM apart for choosing a small authentication tag size.
+This time without your adversary having made any mistakes in using GCM apart from choosing a small authentication tag size.

 To tackle this challenge you will need to implement the following parts.